mibuhari/Kotlin-based-Exoplayer-Android-APP-with-PIP-and-Notification/README.md

 ### How to use the app
 1. This github repository contains ExtraFiles folder that contains the sample video files (M3U8 and MP4).
 M3U8 being a playlist, the necessary TS files are also provided there.
 2. JSON file is provided as “sampleMedia.json”
-   a.
-Change the link towards the necessary video link in this JSON file.
+   - Change the link towards the necessary video link in this JSON file.
-   b.
-For YouTube video: Provide the necessary YouTube video link and the APIKEY.
+   - For YouTube video: Provide the necessary YouTube video link and the APIKEY.
 3. This app runs the YouTube video only when the first link is empty.
 4. For YouTube video to be played, an YouTubeAndroidPlayerApi.jar file is provided in the libs folder of the app.

-Google Play concerns
+### Google Play concerns
 1. No Now Playing notification [card]: What happens when the HOME button is pressed?
 a.
 Some of the information present in this page [https://developer.android.com/training/tv/playback/now-playing#card] is deprecated.
 b.	mediaSession.isActive = false